divergentti/palindrome_game/README.md

 ## Generating Palindromes with `initializer.py`

-The `initializer.py` script is a key component for generating the palindrome dataset:
+The `initializer.py` script, located in the `initializer/` directory, is a key component for generating the palindrome dataset:

 - **Download Phase**: Downloads books and extracts words (verbs, nouns, adjectives) using NLTK’s WordNet.
 - **Generation Phase**: